-The Company is party to an operating lease at One Kendall Square, Cambridge, Massachusetts and occupies 22,561 square feet of laboratory and office space (the "OKS Facility").
-On October 20, 2023, the Company entered into an amendment to the Lease Agreement that extended the lease expiration date from December 31, 2023 to September 30, 2024 and provided the Company with no option to further extend the lease expiration date.
-The Company is also party to an operating sublease agreement at Cummings Park in Woburn, Massachusetts and occupies 18,148 square feet of laboratory and office space (the "Cummings Park Sublease"), which expires on July 31, 2024.
+The Company had an operating lease at One Kendall Square, Cambridge, Massachusetts where it occupied 22,561 square feet of laboratory and office space (the "OKS Facility") pursuant to a lease agreement that expired September 30, 2024 (after being extended from December 31, 2023 pursuant an October 20, 2023 lease amendment).
+The Company also had an operating sublease agreement at Cummings Park in Woburn, Massachusetts where it occupied 18,148 square feet of laboratory and office space (the "Cummings Park Sublease"), which expired on July 31, 2024.

-The Company is party to an operating lease for 50,453 square feet of office and laboratory space at 60 First Street, Cambridge, Massachusetts (the "60 First Street Lease").
+The Company has an operating lease for 50,453 square feet of office and laboratory space at 60 First Street, Cambridge, Massachusetts (the "60 First Street Lease").
 In May 2023, the Company obtained control over the space and the Company recognized the operating lease right-of-use asset and the operating lease liability of \$26.8 million on the commencement date of the lease.
 The total rental payments over the 11 year lease are expected to be \$62.1 million, including rent credits and other lease incentives per the terms of the lease.
 Specifically, the 60 First Street Lease provides the Company with a tenant improvement allowance of \$13.1 million.
-The Company utilized \$7.2 million of the \$13.1 million tenant improvement allowance as of June 30, 2024.
+The Company utilized \$9.8 million of the \$13.1 million tenant improvement allowance as of September 30, 2024.
 The lease has remaining term of approximately 10 years.
 The Company has an option to extend the lease for an additional period of five years with the rent during the option period being the then fair market rent.

-Future minimum lease payments for all three leases, net of \$5.9 million expected to be received and intended to be used related to the remaining tenant improvement allowance and rent credits associated with the 60 First Street Lease, as of June 30, 2024 were as follows (in thousands):
+Future minimum lease payments for 60 First Street Lease, net of \$3.3 million expected to be received and intended to be used related to the remaining tenant improvement allowance and rent credits associated with the 60 First Street Lease, as of September 30, 2024 were as follows (in thousands):

-As of e 30, 2024
+As o Septembe 2024 r 30,

-2024 \$ (3,959)
+2024 \$ (1,776)

 2025 6,247

 2026 7,341

 2027 7,557

-Thereafter 52,498
+Thereafter 5 2,498

-Total Future Minimum Leases Payments 69,684
+Total Future Minimum Leases Payments 7 1,867

-Less: Interest (31,223)
+Less: Interest (3 (0,082

-Present Value of Operating Lease Liabilities \$ 38,461
+Present Value of Operating Lease Liabilities \$ 4 1,785

-As of June 30, 2024, the weighted average remaining lease term was 9.8 years and the weighted average incremental borrowing rate used to determine the operating lease liability was 11.2%.
+As of September 30, 2024, the weighted average remaining lease term was 9.6 years and the weighted average incremental borrowing rate used to determine the operating lease liability was 11.2%.